SethStormR/Orion/README.md

 --
 Orion Icon Theme is an icon theme for KDE which goes well with Apus global theme: https://store.kde.org/p/1737857

+It's advisable to use Orion icon theme with Papirus icon theme as it drawn its action icon theme from there: https://store.kde.org/p/1166289

 Screenshots
 --